web-platform-tests/rfcs/rfcs/wptserve_py3.md

 Roughly in the order of importance:

-1. Everything, including wptserve and custom handlers, must continue to work in both Python 2 and 3 consistently.
+1. Everything, including wptserve and custom handlers, must continue to work in both Python 2 and 3.
 (This was discussed and agreed upon at TPAC 2019.)
 1. Custom handlers must continue to be able to read and write raw bytes from requests and to responses, including headers and body. wptserve must not change the byte sequences in any way; no errors should be raised if the byte sequences do not have a valid encoding.
+1.  _Optional/competing_: (Which goal to prioritize largely determines which option we choose.)
+    a.
+Keep type semantics consistent across Python 2 and 3 (a string is either always binary or always text).
-1.  _Optional_: minimize code change to custom handlers, and consequently minimize the burden on test authors in the future by imposing fewer new requirements.
-(Whether to strive for this goal will largely affect which option we choose.)
+    a.
+Minimize code change to custom handlers, and consequently minimize the burden on test authors in the future by imposing fewer new requirements.

 ## Root problem (or; why is this hard?)